cozyfex/next13-react-query-ssr-example/README.md

-## Next.js 13 with React Query for SSR
+## Next.js 13 with React Query for SSR Example